 In common with a couple of the LMS’s for small businesses I looked at in this article, Coassemble uses Zapier to seamlessly integrate pretty much any existing app or site you may be using, for example, Gmail, Slack, or Mailchimp.
 So, you could, for example, automatically add users to a Slack chat once they have been assigned to a course in the LMS, then push out pre-training content for group discussion.

 - Connect third-party apps with Zapier

 Starts at $120/month.

 Coassemble is a well-featured LMS suitable for small businesses that are looking to create training quickly using customizable templates.

 Good training is incredibly important for small businesses because staff members are more likely to wear multiple hats.
 With a variety of things to do and remember, it’s important that they are able to complete all their work tasks competently.
-This is crucial to enable a small business to provide the best service and remain competitive.
+This is crucial to enable a small-scale company to provide the best service and remain competitive.

 A learning management system is a necessary tool to facilitate work-based e-learning programs.
-I hope that this analysis has provided a good point of departure for assessing and selecting the best LMS for your needs.
+I hope that this analysis has provided a good point of departure for assessing and selecting the best learning management system for your needs.